 Lanikai Pillbox Hike

+Hiking with our kids were some of our favorite moments of our trip.
 At this point, you have the choice of whether to take the short but steep hike up to the Lanikai Pillbox.
 Some prefer to hike it right at sunrise, but I love experiencing the peacefulness of the beach first, and then heading up the hill.

 Th trailhead is located off of Ka’elepupu Drive right across from the Mid-Pacific Country Club.
 It is easy to find, I promise!
 Parking is easy in the morning but extremely difficult as the day goes on.